OpenGammaProject/Open-Gamma-Detector/README.md

 Flash the Pico by choosing the `Raspberry Pi Pico` under `Tools/Board/Raspberry Pi RP2040 Boards` and then selecting `Flash Size: 2MB (Sketch: 1984KB, FS: 64KB)`, leaving everything else at the default value.
 You can then press the big `Upload` button.

-#### Serial Interface
+### Serial Interface

 You can control your spectrometer using the serial interface.
 The following commands are available, a trailing `-` indicating an additional parameter is needed at the end of the command.

-Commands:
-- ``read temp`` reads the microcontroller temperature in °C.
-- ``read vsys`` reads the board's input voltage.
-- ``read usb`` true or false depending on a USB connection.
-Thus always true if you are using the serial-over-USB connection.
 - ``read spectrum`` reads the histogram data of all energy measurements since the last clear (start-up).
+- ``read settings`` prints the current settings file contents that are loaded on every boot and changed once you modify any settings.
-- ``read info`` prints miscellaneous information about the firmware and the state of the device.
+- ``read info`` prints miscellaneous information about the firmware and the state of the device (e.g., runtime, temperature, memory).
 - ``read fs`` prints miscellaneous information about the filesystem used for saving the config.
+- ``set trng -`` either `enable` or `disable` to enable the true random number generator output or disable (default) it.
+Prints random numbers from 0 - 255 to the Serial interface once they are ready.
 - ``set display -`` either `enable` or `disable` to enable (default) OLED support or force disable it.
 - ``set mode -`` use either `geiger` or `energy` mode to disable or enable energy measurements respectively.
 Geiger mode only measures counts per second, but has a ~3x higher saturation limit.
 - ``set int -`` changes or disables the event serial output.
 Takes `events`, `spectrum` or `disable` as parameter, e.g. `set int -disable` to disable event outputs. `spectrum` will regularly print the full ready-to-use gamma spectrum. `events` will print all the registered new events in chronological order.